 After sensitisation, when the body is exposed to an allergen, it produces chemicals such as histamine.
 These chemicals are produced to fight off the allergen, and cause cold and flu-like symptoms.

 Hay fever can sometimes be confused with other conditions that can cause a runny nose, such as the common cold or flu virus.

-Colds develop five to seven days after being exposed to a cold virus, and symptoms can include a runny nose with watery or thick yellow discharge and fever.
-Get more information on the difference between colds and allergies here.
+The common cold develops five to seven days after being exposed to a cold virus, and symptoms can include a runny nose with watery or thick yellow discharge and fever.

 Allergies, on the other hand, have no associated fever and generally occur soon after exposure to pollen.